Renewing British Political Theology

 Address #3: Daniel Caballero: “The Political Theory of John Owen (1616-1683): Law, Government, and Liberty”

 Tea and Coffee

 Address #4: Imogen Sinclair: “The Anticulture and the Crisis of Metaphysics”

 Q&A with all speakers

 Our KEYNOTE Speaker

-Graham Shearer is a Ph.D student at Union Theological College, Belfast.
+Dr. Graham Shearer (Ph.D., Presbyterian Theological Faculty of Ireland) is a Lecturer in Thelogy at Union Theological College, Belfast.
 He previosuly served in student ministry with UCCF and in the pastorate.
 His work has been published in Themelios, First Things, Mere Orthodoxy, and Ad Fontes.
 He lives with his wife and three children in Belfast.

 Why “Convivium Irenicum” and not “conference”?

 We prefer “Convivium Irenicum” to “conference” as it stresses the two aspects of the day which we feel are most significant.